-Military Strategist/Test Pilot
+Military Strategist & Test Pilot

-- He flew with Orville Wright in 1908, becoming the first American Army officer to fly in an airplane.
+Flew with Orville Wright in 1908, becoming the first American Army officer to fly in an airplane.

-- He spent most of his career establishing air training stations across the United States and in the Philippines.
+Spent most of his career establishing air training stations across the United States and in the Philippines.

-- He held the unofficial title “Father of the West Point of the Air.”
+Held the unofficial title “Father of the West Point of the Air.”

-- Lahm co-authored the book How Our Army Grew Wings.
+Co-authored the book How Our Army Grew Wings.

-- He received many awards including: Legion of Merit, Distinguished Service Medal, the French Legion of Honor, and the Portuguese Order of Avis.
+Received many awards including: Legion of Merit, Distinguished Service Medal, the French Legion of Honor, and the Portuguese Order of Avis.

-- He was one of the three Army lieutenants assigned as a nucleus air force when the Army decided to purchase a plane.
+Was one of the three Army lieutenants assigned as a nucleus air force when the Army decided to purchase a plane.
 Orville Wright flew the plane, which crashed, and Thomas Selfridge died from his injuries.

 Copyright © 2022 NAHF.
 All rights reserved. | Made by Jetpack